datafoundryai/Rocket.Chat/qa-benchmark/README.md

 - Unset the env var or set it to 0, then restart the server.

 Reproduce:
-1) In a channel, open Room → Notifications → set Desktop: “Nothing” (muted).
+1) In a channel, open Room → Notifications → set Desktop: "Nothing" (muted).
 2) From another user, send a message in that channel.
 3) With the flag enabled, a desktop notification still appears (bug).